The Western

 Habituation Rules

 Strict rules apply: wearing a mask (pre-emptive), maintaining a 7-meter distance, and no flash photography.
-This protects them from human illness.
+This protects them from human illness and preserves their wild nature.

 The World's Longest Freshwater Lake